GeorgeSamourgkanidis/Angular-Smelly-cat/README.md

 ## Notes
 The public keys are visible for now in order to show the page.
 I could add global scss variables and customize the angular theme.
 Also when I send emails I could check for errors.
+Experimented with new Angular standalone components, that's why you won't see any modules.
+Didn't have a change to showcase lifecycle onInit, onChange, onDestroy etc, or directives/pipes or ngrx, subscriptions rxjs.